Last updated: 051111

 Here are some charmingly silly examples, mostly from old papers and exams:

 It can of course happen that people use the wrong word simply through carelessness, when they in fact know better.
-This happens even in published pieces:

-[Vertebrate digits were] produced by unequal proliferation of the posterior part of an ancestral appendix. --Nature (375,678) [Presumably for "appendage"]
+[Vertebrate digits were] produced by unequal proliferation of the posterior part of an ancestral appendix. —Nature (375,678) [Presumably for "appendage."]

 (A colleague sent this example to me with the comment, "The authors cannot tell their elbows from the lower ends of their guts.")